PsychVault

 A safer approach is to use a dedicated professional account that is separate from any personal gaming.
 The account should not contain personal information, should not use the therapist's private username, and should have privacy settings reviewed regularly.
 Clinicians should also consider whether a private server, supervised in-session play, or family-managed account connection is more appropriate than a general friend connection.[11][12]

-Before using Roblox therapeutically, families should understand:
+Before using Roblox in video game-assisted therapy, families should understand:

 • why Roblox is being used clinically;